MRFluffyNBS/jetson_project_birds/README.md

 ## The Algorithm

 This project employs transfer learning by retraining the Resnet-18 network on a dataset of images to correctly identify the species of birds.
+The trained model is then exported in onnx format and processed with TensorRT using imagenet.py.

 ## Running this project